apache/ozone/hadoop-hdds/docs/content/feature/Snapshot.md

 ## Snapshot APIs

-Snapshot feature is available through 'ozone fs' and 'ozone cli'.
-This feature can also be programattically accessed from native java Ozone object store client.
-The feature provides following functionalities :
+Snapshot feature is available through 'ozone fs' and 'ozone sh' CLI.
+This feature can also be programmatically accessed from Ozone `ObjectStore` Java client.
+The feature provides following functionalities:
 * Create Snapshot: Create an instantenous snapshot for a given bucket
 ```shell
 ozone sh snapshot create [-hV] <bucket> [<snapshotName>]